hack4impact-calpoly/ecologistics-web-scraper/README.md

 Ecologistics® creates strategies, tools and templates for organizations that support environmental and economic sustainability, and social justice.

-This web scraper will be used to detect recently approved project proposals in the area so that Ecologistics® can challenge projects within the 30-day challenge period.
+This web scraper will be used by Ecologistics® to detect and track approved project proposals so they can challenge projects within the 30-day challenge period.
 ### Team

-The {non-profit name} team consists of {#} Cal Poly students.
+The Ecologistics Web Scraper team consists of {#} Cal Poly students.
 Over the course of about 9 months, we worked as a team to deploy this web application.
 The team members are listed below:

 - [Sanjana Checker](https://www.linkedin.com/) - Project Manager
 - [First Last](https://www.linkedin.com/) - Designer